unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 :::warning Warnings

-- Always verify the health of all drives using %%SMART reports|smart-report%% before starting a %%parity swap|parity-swap%%.
+- Always verify the health of all drives using %%SMART reports|smart-report%% before starting a %%parity swap|parity-swap%.
 Attempting this procedure with another failing or unhealthy disk increases the risk of data loss.
 - Preclear the new disk if possible.
 While not required, preclearing stress-tests the drive and reduces the risk of early failure.
 - Correctly identify all drives before beginning.
 Note the model numbers and last four characters of each serial number to avoid mistakes during assignment.
 :::